The Last Chance (1937 film)

 The Last Chance is a 1937 British drama film directed by Thomas Bentley and starring Frank Leighton, Judy Kelly and Laurence Hanray.
+It was written by Harry Hughes based on the play by Frank Stayton.
+It was made as a quota quickie at British International Pictures' second studio at Welwyn.
+The film's sets were designed by the art director Duncan Sutherland.
 Its plot involves a gunrunner who makes a jail break in order to gather evidence to prove he is innocent of murder.
-It was made as a supporting feature at British International Pictures' second studio at Welwyn.
-The film's sets were designed by the art director Duncan Sutherland.